November 2 in Yankee History

 • A new kid on the Yankee November 2 birthday block is southpaw Tommy Layne (1984), who posted a 6-4 record with four saves pitching two years with the Padres and two-plus with the Red Sox until Boston released him in August 2016, and the Yankees signed him three days later.
 In 29 games in the Bronx, Layne added two wins and one save to those numbers.
 Retained for the 2017 season, Tommy struggled in 19 games before being released in July, when the Dodgers picked him up, though they released him as well one month later.

 • Newer still on the Yankee birthday stage is righthander Jonathan Loaisiga (1994), a free agent signing with the club in 2016, once he had signed with, then been released by, the Giants.
 Jonathan would go 2-0 in nine games (four starts) with the 2018 Yankees, and he was particularly effective when he first got the call.
 But he experienced arm troubles, then struggled upon his return, ending with a 5.11 era.
 Still, he was watched closely going forward, and showed some signs in a 2019 return in which he went 2-2 in 15 games, four of them starts.
 Jonathan posted a 3-0 mark in 12 games (three starts) in 2020, and struggled in the post, but he starred in the 2021 Yankee pen, going 9-4 with five saves in 57 games, all in relief.
 He did have a late-season injury that year, and a few more health hiccoughs in 2022, from which he recovered.
 At season’s end and in the post, he has been the team’s best reliever.
 But Jonathan had yet another season married by injury in 2023, in which he made only 17 appearances, going 0-2 with no saves, but posting a low era.
+Another injury-marred year in 2024 had Loaisiga making just three appearances, though he did log a win.
+Whether or not he recovers from injury this time, Jonathan is a free agent in 2025, unlikely to be re-signed by the club.

 • Other birthdays: the last ballplayer in any alphabetical listing, Dutch Zwilling (1888); Hall of Fame New York Giants shortstop Travis Jackson (1903); winner of back-to-back no-hitters Johnny Vander Meer (1914), who threw 11 of 13 seasons in Cincinnati; notorious Dodgers exec Al Campanis (1916) who did see action during one year in the bigs; Dick Sisler (1920); Ron Reed (1942); Tom Paciorek (1946); Orlando Merced (1966); Travis Miller (1972); Orlando Cabrera (1974); Paul Rigdon (1975); Yunel Escobar (1982); Taylor Green (1986); Seth Rosin (1998); Matt Koch (1990); Brian Goodwin (1990); Carlos Asuaje (1991); Denyi Reyes (1996); Rene Pinto (1996); and Parker Meadows (1999), brother of former Tampa (and current Detroit) outfielder Austin Meadows).